-The National Exchange Carrier Association (NECA) has compared the loop cost estimates of the BCM with the embedded costs that are used to determine eligibility for the high-cost fund.27 NECA found that the proxy model estimates:
+The National Exchange Carrier Association (NECA) has compared the loop cost estimates of the BCM with the embedded costs that are used to determine eligibility for the high-cost fund.
+NECA found that the proxy model estimates:

 for smaller companies vary greatly from actual costs.
 These variances, which are due in part to 'mapping' problems between census block groups and actual operating territories of small companies, may not be a significant problem for larger companies because the errors produced by the models tend to 'average out' over the large number of census block groups served by these companies.
-For smaller companies, serving only a few census block groups, such errors can be devastating.28
+For smaller companies, serving only a few census block groups, such errors can be devastating.

 Overall, NECA found that the BCM2 tracked the embedded cost-of-service well.
-Based on an analysis of 1,386 of 1,439 separations study areas, the association found that the model estimated an annual cost per loop of \$277, which is \$35 greater than the embedded cost of \$242.29
+Based on an analysis of 1,386 of 1,439 separations study areas, the association found that the model estimated an annual cost per loop of \$277, which is \$35 greater than the embedded cost of \$242.

-27 The BCM2 model was not designed to yield estimates of the level of the required explicit subsidy.
+The BCM2 model was not designed to yield estimates of the level of the required explicit subsidy.
 Indeed, the model's sponsors have stated that it is designed to estimate relative costs, not cost levels.
 Nevertheless, given the concerns raised herein, caution should be exercised when applying this model to estimate the relative costs of serving different areas.

-28 In the Matter of Common Carrier Bureau Seeks Further Comment on Specific Questions in Universal Service Notice of Proposed Rulemaking, CC Docket No. 96-45, National Exchange Carrier Association, "Further Comments," August 2, 1996, p.
+&lt;sup>28 In the Matter of Common Carrier Bureau Seeks Further Comment on Specific Questions in Universal Service Notice of Proposed Rulemaking, CC Docket No. 96-45, National Exchange Carrier Association, "Further Comments," August 2, 1996, p.
 22.

-29 Ibid., p.
+lbid., p.
 5. Similar findings have been made by other parties.
 For example, Southwestern Bell reported that the BCM2 reported higher economic investments and expenses for the loop than the embedded cost-of-service in four out of the five states it serves.
-In the Matter of Common Carrier Bureau Seeks Further Comment on Specific Questions in Universal Service Notice of Proposed Rulemaking, CC Docket No. 96-45, "Supplemental Comments of Southwestern Bell Telephone Company on Cost Proxy Models," August 9, 1996, pp. 6-7.
+In the Matter of Common Carrier Bureau Seeks Further Comment on Specific Questions in Universal Service Notice of Proposed Rulemaking, CC Docket No. 96-45, "Supplemental Comments of Southwestern Bell Telephone Company need to develop engineering economic models.
+Moreover, if embedded costs are the correct standard, then they should be the starting point for setting rates.

 Some proponents of the BCM2 have suggested that, because embedded costs are the standard against which proxy models should be evaluated, the small differences between the embedded and the estimated current cost imply that the model is accurate.
-However, if matching or tracking embedded costs were a sign of a good model, there would be a reduced need to develop engineering economic models.
+However, if matching or tracking embedded costs were a sign of a good model, there would be a reduced